ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

   - Execute transaction locally with execution context, dummy database, and block
   - Add valid transaction to mempool - `mempool.newTxs`
     - Call `mempool.addPending()` to signal VM to build block for the newly added tx
-- Gossip new transactions from `mempool.newTxs` at regular intervals
+- Gossips new transactions from `mempool.newTxs` at regular intervals
 - Signals consensus engine to build blocks out of pending transactions in the mempool
 - ProposerVM delays the request until it is the node's turn to propose a block
 - The consensus engine calls `vm.BuildBlock()` to get the block from VM